FOREX-Euro battling losses after poor German data

 * Upbeat U.S. employment data supports dollar vs yen

-* Japan CPI as expected, muted reaction from dollar/yen (Updates prices, adds more comment)
+* Japan CPI as expected, muted reaction from dollar/yen (Updates after German data, adds new comments, prices)

 By Patrick Graham

-LONDON, July 25 The euro struggled to hold above eight-month lows against the dollar on Friday, hurt by a dive in Germany's Ifo survey of business sentiment as the U.S. currency headed for its strongest week since March.
+LONDON, July 25 The euro struggled to hold above eight-month lows against the dollar on Friday, hurt by a dive in Germany's Ifo survey of business sentiment heading in to the end of the U.S. currency's strongest week since March.

-The Ifo numbers, the most watched forward-looking indicator of growth in the euro zone's largest member economy, fell for the third month running, with both of its main indexes declining much more than forecast.
+The Ifo numbers, the most watched forward-looking indicator of growth in the euro zone's largest member economy, fell for the third month running, both of its main indexes falling much more than forecast.

 Leading banks have been forecasting a decisive break higher by the dollar against the euro since early this year but have been frustrated by lukewarm U.S. data and yield-seeking investment flows into European stocks and bonds.